DevEmmy/KDE-API/NewDocs.md

 ```

 - Update User Account
-    This will update the user account profile.
+    - This will update the user account profile.
-    method:  PATCH
+    - method:  PATCH
-    route: "/users/update"
+    - route: "/users/update"
-    body: based on what should be updated
+    - body: based on what should be updated

-    if successful, the updated user object will be returned;
+    - if successful, the updated user object will be returned;
-    else a 400 error will be returned
+    - else a 400 error will be returned

 - Get All Users
-    This endpoint is to get all users
+    - This endpoint is to get all users
-    method: GET
+    - method: GET
-    route: "/users/all-users"
+    - route: "/users/all-users"

 - Delete User Account
-    Obviously to delete the user account
+    - Obviously to delete the user account
-    method: DELETE
+    - method: DELETE
-    route: "/users/delete-account"
+    - route: "/users/delete-account"

 -  Save a list
-    This endpoint is to save a list Id into the user object.
+    - This endpoint is to save a list Id into the user object.
-        parameter: listing
+        - parameter: listing
-        method: PUT
+        - method: PUT
-        route: "/users/add-to-saved/"
+        - route: "/users/add-to-saved/"
-        if successful, the updated user object will be returned;
+        - if successful, the updated user object will be returned;
         else a 400 error will be returned

 - Get signed in User details
-    This route will get the details of the signed in user.
+    - This route will get the details of the - signed in user.
-    method: Get
+    - method: Get
-    route: "/users/me"
+    - route: "/users/me"
-    if successful, the updated user object will be returned;
+    - if successful, the updated user object will be returned;
-    else a 400 error will be returned
+    - else a 400 error will be returned

 - Get a User detail
-    This route will get the details of a user, with its id.
+    - This route will get the details of a user, with its id.
-    method: GET
+    - method: GET
-    route: "/users/:id"
+    - route: "/users/:id"
-    if successful, the user object will be returned;
+    - if successful, the user object will be returned;
-    else a 400 error will be returned
+    - else a 400 error will be returned

 - Verify User
-    method: PATCH
+    - method: PATCH
-    route: "/users/verify"
+    - route: "/users/verify"
-    parameters: verificationId, nationality, verifiedProfilePicture, verificationType
+    - parameters: verificationId, nationality, - verifiedProfilePicture, verificationType
-    response format: json
+    - response format: json
-    response: User Object
+    - response: User Object

-    note: Pass the verificationId as an object of keys(front and back to hold the front view of the id and same for back).
+    - note: Pass the verificationId as an object of keys(front and back to hold the front view of the id and same for back).

 - View Profile
-    method: PATCH
+    - method: PATCH
-    route: "/users/view/:id"
+    - route: "/users/view/:id"

 - Forgotten Password
-    method: POST
+    - method: POST
-    route: "/users/forgotten-password"
+    - route: "/users/forgotten-password"
-    body:
+    - body:
     ```
         {
             email: "joe@mail.com"
         }
     ```
-    reponse: "Check your mail"
+    - response: "Check your mail"
     ** A reset link will be sent to the provided email

 - Reset Password
-    method: post
+    - method: post
-    route: "/users/reset-password"
+    - route: "/users/reset-password"
-    body:
+    - body:
     ```
         {
             password,
             token
         }
     ```
-    response: User object get returned
+    - response: User object get returned

 - Change account Type (Buyer: 0, Seller: 1)
-    method: PATCH
+    - method: PATCH
-    route: "/users/change-account-type"
+    - route: "/users/change-account-type"
-    parameters:
+    - parameters:
     ```
         accountType: Number
     ```
-    response:
+    - response:

     ```
         {